 *Academic units should contact the Associate Provost for Faculty and Academic Planning (undergraduate) or the Associate Dean for Graduate College (graduate) to inform them about this new program proposal and intended timeline for approval.
 The Graduate College will provide academic units the latest CCGS template.

+**Please ensure the proposal is saved with the date and program code in the name of the document (e.g., MAXX01LawJusticeCulture_112017).

 Summary Statement